Germany offers dendritic cell-based immunotherapy for pancreatic cancer

 Results of clinical trials of dendritic cell therapies

-Clinical trials on the efficacy of dendritic cell therapy have been conducted at many medical centers over the past 10 years.
+Clinical trials on the efficacy of DCT for cancer have been conducted at many medical centers over the past 10 years.
 For example, the study "Evaluation of the efficacy of dendritic cell therapy (LANEX-DC®) in the treatment of pancreatic cancer" contains the results of a single-center analysis by Frank Gansauge and Bertram Poh (07.2022).
 The results state that the therapy was well tolerated and no serious side effects were observed.
 Median relapse-free survival and median survival rate (months) were 16.9 months and 29.4 months, respectively.
 The therapy increased five-year survival by 14.3% and 17.9%, respectively.
 The conclusion is that adjuvant treatment with dendritic cells (LANEX-DC®) is highly effective and increases both median relapse-free survival and median survival.

 The REACtiVe (Rotterdam PancrEAtic Cancer Vaccination) trial used dendritic cells in patients with resectable pancreatic cancer.
 They were given after removal of the pancreatic tumor, in addition to standard therapy.
 Patient enrollment was completed in 2020, so there is no long-term survival data.
 All that is known is that over a follow-up period of 15 to 32 months (average 25 months, more than two years), 70% of patients showed no signs of recurrence.